 Le informazioni nella sezione "Riassunto" possono far riferimento a edizioni diverse di questo titolo.

-Werner Callebaut is Scientific Manager of the Konrad Lorenz Institute for Evolution and Cognition Research, Vienna, and Professor of Philosophy at Limburg University, Belgium.
+The late Werner Callebaut was Scientific Manager of the Konrad Lorenz Institute for Evolution and Cognition Research, Vienna, and Visiting Research Professor of Philosophy of Science at University of Vienna.

 Le informazioni nella sezione "Su questo libro" possono far riferimento a edizioni diverse di questo titolo.